Yichuan (Daniel) Ding

 Healthcare Analytics, Operations Management

-Zhou S., Ding Y., Huh T., Wan G. (2020).
-Constant Job-Allowance Policies for Appointment Scheduling: Performance Bounds and Numerical Analysis, Production and Operations Management, accepted.
+Zhou S., Ding Y., Huh T., Wan G. (2021).
+Constant Job-Allowance Policies for Appointment Scheduling: Performance Bounds and Numerical Analysis, Production and Operations Management, in press.

-Ata B., Ding Y., Zenios S. (2020).
-“An Achievable-Region-Based Approach for Kidney Allocation Policy Design with Endogenous Patient Choice”, Manufacturing and Service Operations Management, in press.
+Ata B., Ding Y., Zenios S. “An Achievable-Region-Based Approach for Kidney Allocation Policy Design with Endogenous Patient Choice”, Manufacturing & Service Operations Management, 23, no. 1 (2021): 36-54.

-Ding Y., Park E., Nagarajan M., & Grafstein E (2019).
-“Patient Prioritization in Emergency Department Triage Systems: An Empirical Study of Canadian Triage and Acuity Scale (CTAS)”, Manufacturing and Service Operations Management, 21(4), 723-741.
+Ding Y., Park E., Nagarajan M., & Grafstein E. “Patient Prioritization in Emergency Department Triage Systems: An Empirical Study of Canadian Triage and Acuity Scale (CTAS)”, Manufacturing & Service Operations Management, 21, no. 4 (2019): 723-741.